ThatSealgair/ThatSealgair/README.md

 ### About Me
 Electrical Enginnering and Computer Science student.
 Majoring in Computer Engineering and Machine Learning.

 Interested in communications, quantum computing, simulations and modelling, embedded security, ect.

+### Currently Working On
+ - [ratlab](https://github.com/ThatSealgair/ratlab): A matrix language that compiles to Rust.
+ - [Sealgair's Specials](https://github.com/ThatSealgair/sealgairs-specials): Commonly used data structures and algorithms in a variety of languages.
+ - [Turbo](https://github.com/ThatSealgair/turbo): Discord bot for UQ MARS.
+ - [Website](https://github.com/ThatSealgair/thatsealgair.github.io/tree/rust-switch): Remaking my website in Rust with Yew.

 ### :hammer_and_wrench: Languages and Tools :
 <div>